rsantamaria/papercrop/README.md

       <%= f.submit 'Save' %>
     <% end %>

 Both helpers accept a :width option to customize their dimensions.
-The preview box has width 100 by default but the cropbox is unlimited in size (takes the original image width), so setting the cropbox width is interesting to avoid layout breaking with huge images.
+The preview box has width 100 by default but the cropbox is unlimited in size (takes the original image width), so setting the cropbox width is interesting to avoid layout breaks with huge images.

     <%= form_for @user do |f| %>
       <%= f.cropbox :avatar, :width => 500 %>